Xiao-JI-94158/pyHydra/README.md

 # pyHydra!

-A toy tool that tries to process and visualize data from MRI experiments happend at the __1700 4th SF__
+A toy tool that tries to process and visualize data from MRI experiments at the _1700-4th-94158_